 Lorna Reeves was introduced to the pleasures of tea at the venerable Williamsburg Inn during a needlearts seminar years ago.
 She was immediately smitten, and it wasn’t long before tea drinking became an essential part her daily routine.
-She starts her morning with a pot of green tea and sips other kinds during the day, ending with chamomile at bedtime.
-“I can gauge the busyness of my day by how many pots of tea I drink,” Lorna says with a laugh.

 Born and raised in the American South, Associate Editor Betty Terry grew up drinking tall glasses of orange pekoe—strongly brewed, highly sweetened, and served over ice.
 Her first encounter with tea served hot in a cup came the summer after her junior year in college, when she participated in a summer-abroad program in Great Britain.
 During those three months, Betty learned the meaning of the words “a nice pot of tea” and enjoyed a cup in, among other places, the Junior Commons Room at University College, Oxford; the Tea Room at Harrods in London; along the Royal Mile in Edinburgh, Scotland; and at a charming cottage tearoom on the coast of Ireland.
 A graduate of Birmingham-Southern College and Culinard, the Culinary Institute of Virginia College, Betty firmly believes that baking is therapy.
 She daydreams of opening her own bakery some day.
 She comes to TeaTime from Taste of the South magazine, where she served as food editor for eight years.

 Lucy W. Herndon